PRAGMATIC Argument

 (1) A cause-to-effect argument: the intended action coupled with an alleged causal law, will produce some mechanical effect.

-(2) This effect is positively or negatively valued.
+(2) This effect is evaluated positively or negatively.

-(3) Taking this consequence as an argument, an effect-to-cause argument transfers to the cause, that is the planned action, the positive or negative assessment of the effect,
+(3) Taking this consequence as an argument, an effect-to-cause argument transfers the positive or negative evaluation of the effect to the cause, i.e. the intended action, the positive or negative assessment of the effect,

 — to recommend it, if the value judgment carried on it is positive: answer Yes to the question